rockroman/PP3_The_Coach/README.md

 - User is prompted to enter the valid email that is stored in a database
 - validating email
-- if email is not in the database user is taken step back to choose between new user or existing user
+- if email is not in the database user is taken a step back to choose between new user or existing user
- - if email is in the database user is greeted with username and with the last result achieved while using the program
+ - if email is in the database user is greeted with the username and with the last result achieved while using the program
 - user story covered: 15,3,16
 <details>